DataEngineeringEducation/COMS_453X_HW-1/README.md

 - [ ] Compile your new document as a PDF.
 - [ ] Commit the changed file to your repository.
 Make sure to push your changes!

+Lastly...

+- [ ] Create a pull request for your branch!
+(You did remember to build a branch didn't you?)